Deep Tech Header 2025

 Information and documents to be submitted

-• Indication of the legal form of the company
+• Legal form of the company

 • Description of the company (max.
 1,000 characters)